 Travel system pro: It’s super convenient

 This is the main reason why parents love travel systems.
 When your baby falls asleep in the car, the capsule can move seamlessly from car to pram without them waking up.
 Second-time parents find this particularly convenient for all those school and daycare drop-offs.

 Travel system con: Capsules have a shorter lifespan

 Capsules are usually suitable for babies up to 6 or 12 months which of course, means they don’t last as long as buying a convertible 0-4 year seat.
 This can be a deal breaker for some parents as they’d prefer the longevity of buying one car seat for the first few years.
 The flexibility of a convertible seat also means a child can rear face for longer, which the safest way to travel.

 However, there is a potential solution.
 The Britax Safe-n-Sound Unity ISOFIX Baby Capsule and the Britax Safe-n-Sound Unity NEOS Baby Capsule are Australia’s first capsules that can be used for up to 12 months.
 So you get the flexibility of a travel system for longer.
-Then when your baby is ready, you can buy a 6 month – 8 year harnessed forward facing car seat for their next stage.
+Then when your baby is ready, you can buy a 0 - 4 convertible car seat with extended rear facing option for their next stage.

 Travel system pro: Travel system prams are often easier to collapse and are more compact